salvaom/usd-mar/README.md

 ## Build command

-The easiest way to build it is to compile USD and use the flag `FETCH_CPR` to automatically download and build the missing of dependency:
+The easiest way to build it is to compile USD and use the flags to automatically download and build the missing of dependencies:

 ```
 git clone https://github.com/salvaom/usd-mar
 cd usd-mar
 mkdir build
 cd build
-cmake -DCMAKE_PREFIX_PATH=<USD INSTALL PATH> -G "<GENERATOR NAME>" -DFETCH_CPR=ON ..
+cmake -DCMAKE_PREFIX_PATH=<USD INSTALL PATH> -G "<GENERATOR NAME>" -DDOWNLOAD_CPR=ON -DDOWNLOAD_SUBPROCESSH=ON ..
 ```

 ## Build requirements: